crazyhottommy/primer3_scATAC_peaks/README.md

 # primer3_batch

-design batch primers using primer3
+design batch primers using primer3.

+For single-cell ATACseq data, after you find the differential peaks among clusters, you may want to clone the cluster specific peaks into vectors and test experimentally.
+This repo contains scripts to design primers for the cloning purpose.

 ### install primer3